In the French Revolution (European Enlightenment: Age of Reason, = 17th century) in France in Europe: a new Imperium

 In Europe outside England and Germany most of hard Puritanism (Lutheranism, Calvinism) disappeared, but in America it was the driving force behind slavery, Industrialism, Capitalism, Klu Klux Klan, ...

 American Rationalism directly evolved out of hard Puritanism.
-After WWII American rationalism conquered Europe, and indoctrinated the new class of pro America Middle East dictators.
+After WWII American rationalism conquered Europe.

 Cult of Ra-tio (Religion of Reason)